jfkimberly/DXseq/README.md

 coordinates.

 Use your favorite molecular viewing program to create a 3D rendering of this file.

+## Features

+PDBs of multiple DX tiles can be produced simultaneously using `STL`, `DTL`, and `MDX` commands.
 For instance a rendering of the PDB file produced by the command

     $ python2 DXseq.py STL -o OO